open/close all folders

-- The Sorrow.
+- Metal Gear Solid 3: Snake Eater has the Sorrow.
 He doesn't fight much, but he's easily The Stoic and probably the smartest of the Cobras- at least, he's the most normal.
 He also has his own creepy version of The Glasses Come Off - when he's about to show someone the ghosts of everyone they've killed, he cries blood and his glasses shatter.

 - Citan Uzuki, of Xenogears, lets us know this way that he's both the most intelligent person and best fighter in the world.

-- Roxis from Mana Khemia is this trope all over the place.
+- Roxis from Mana Khemia: Alchemists of Al-Revis is this trope all over the place.
 Intelligent?
 Check.
 Stoic?
 Check?
 Long hair swept back in a ponytail?
 Check.
 Can also kinda throw down: though the storyline likes to suggest that he isn't hugely powerful, in battles he's actually pretty awesome.

 - Arcade Gannon of Fallout: New Vegas.